Configuration

 DOCKER_HOSTS: "local=unix:///var/run/docker.sock,prod=ssh://deploy@prod.example.com"

-# Authentication (optional - remove to disable auth)
+# Authentication (optional - remove to run without auth,

 JWT_SECRET: "your-super-secret-key-min-32-characters-long"